There are many ways people can try to control worries, anxieties, and changes related to pandemics to avoid or minimize depression.

 What is depression?

 Depression can affect any person of any age, gender, race, ethnicity, or socioeconomic status.
-According to some studies, about 7% of the U.S. adult population in the past 12 months has had at least one depressive episode.
+According to some studies, about 7% of the U.S. adult population in the past 12 months have had at least one depressive episode.

 Symptoms of depression